-We performed a retrospective data analysis for all patients managed by RC for cT4b MIBC over the last 5 years.
-We included patients that had at least 1 year of follow up after surgery as well as patients that died within the first postoperative year.
-All patients were from the region of Northern Ontario and were treated at the Thunder Bay Regional Health Sciences Centre in Thunder Bay, Ontario, Canada (July 2015- July 2020).
+We performed a retrospective data analysis for all patients managed by RC for cT4b MIBC over the last five years.
+We included patients that had at least one year of followup after surgery, as well as patients that died within the first postoperative year.
+All patients were from the region of Northern Ontario and were treated at the Thunder Bay Regional Health Sciences Centre in Thunder Bay, Ontario, Canada (July 2015 to July 2020).
 Ethical approval was obtained.

-We collected clinical, radiological and pathological information for all studied patients.
-Patients that had MIBC as their first diagnosis were termed the de novo group and patients that were initially diagnosed as having non muscle invasive bladder cancer (NMIBC) were termed the progressive group.
+We collected clinical, radiological, and pathological information for all studied patients.
+Patients that had MIBC as their first diagnosis were termed the de novo group and patients that were initially diagnosed as having non-muscleinvasive bladder cancer (NMIBC) were termed the progressive group.

-All patients that were diagnosed as having cT4b bladder cancer were discussed in our tumour board meetings that normally convenes on a weekly basis.
-At that time, all patients'

-radiological scans were reviewed by our radiologists and other members of the board to provide a clinical stage.
+All patients that were diagnosed as having cT4b bladder cancer were discussed in our tumor board meetings, which normally convene on a weekly basis.
+At that time, all patients' radiological scans were reviewed by our radiologists and other members of the board to provide a clinical stage.
 NAC was not started for patients deemed to be fit and who would benefit more from primary RC in terms of local symptom control.

 Two urologists in the hospital were responsible for managing these patients and both urologists did all the cases together.
 Midline incision below the level of umbilicus was always done.
 Dissection was usually done in an antegrade fashion from the point of pelvic wall invasion.
 At this point, complete vascular skeletonization was done, followed by urethral dissection and retrograde mobilization of the bladder.
 Then, the bladder was dissected with a piece of the attached pelvic wall.
 If an indurated area was identified at the pelvic wall, at the end of cystectomy, we resected it and submitted the specimen separately for pathological analysis.
-In all patients, lymph nodes dissection was carried out to the level of the common iliac artery bifurcation, and only extended to aortic bifurcation if there was suspected lymph nodes invasion around common iliac vessels, based on the operators' judgement.
+In all patients, lymph nodes dissection was carried out to the level of the common iliac artery bifurcation, and only extended to aortic bifurcation if there was suspected lymph node invasion around common iliac vessels, based on the operators' judgement.